appvia/terranetes/docs/admin/providers.md

   variables: {}
 ```

-At present we support:
-* `spec.source: secret` References a kubernetes secret and mounts as environment variables into the executor.
-* `spec.source: injected` Runs the executor with a defined service account.
-This is used to support pod identity or IRSA in AWS.

 ## Configure RBAC for Providers

-Providers support the ability to filter who can use them; when a [`spec.selector`](/reference/providers.terraform.appvia.io#v1alpha1-.spec.selector) is defined on the provider any configuration referencing it must pass the filter else it will fail.
+Providers support the ability to filter who can use them; when a [`spec.selector`](/reference/providers.terraform.appvia.io#v1alpha1-.spec.selector) is defined on the provider any configuration referencing it must pass the filter, otherwise it will fail.

 :::important
 By default an empty `spec.selector` dictates all [Configurations](/reference/configurations.terraform.appvia.io.md) in the cluster can use it.
 This is useful to provide a limited scope credentials to all teams.